-Beginning February 3, 2014, Medicaid will not reimburse you for prescriptions written by practitioners not enrolled in the Medicaid program.
+Beginning January 1, 2014, Medicaid will not reimburse you for prescriptions written by practitioners not enrolled in the Medicaid program.
+In this Special Edition Medicaid Update you will find an informational posting to share with Medicaid fee-for-service members.